strategist922/SolutionArchitects/README.md

 ## Summary

 Congratulations!
 If you made it to this point, you should have a running sample with real time and predictive pipelines showcasing the power of Azure SQL Data Warehouse and its integration with many of the other Azure services.
-The final section lists the steps to tear things down when you are done.
+The next section lists the steps to tear things down when you are done.

 ## Undeploy
 1. Browse: https://portal.azure.com